cat-j/pbcrypt/README.md

 - For the version with pre-loaded salt and P-array, replace it with `cracker-loaded-p`.
 - For the parallel version, replace it with `cracker-parallel`.
+- For the double parallel version (8 passwords), replace it with `cracker-parallel-double`.
 - For cache-aligned versions, add `-aligned` to executable name:
   `cracker-aligned`, `cracker-no-unrolling-aligned`, etc.
 - For the loaded P-array version with no AVX-SSE transition,